app-sre/qontract-reconcile/README.md

 ## Release

-Edit the `VERSION` file and change the new version.
-Submit a pull request to master.
-When it is merged, create a tag and push it.
+Submit a PR to update setup.py (`version`) with the new version according to [semver](https://semver.org/).

-This will trigger a CI job that will publish the package to pypi: https://pypi.org/project/qontract-reconcile
+After the PR is merged, push a matching tag.
+This will trigger a CI job that will publish the package to pypi: https://pypi.org/project/qontract-reconcile.

 ## Licence